There is one crypto project that drew attention through its innovative and remarkable consistency, even when all cryptocurrencies plummeted – Tezos.

 XRP doesn’t use blockchain but a distributed consensus ledger operated by a network of validating servers called Gateways.

 Sidenote.
 XRP Ledger Gateways are businesses that provide a way for money and other forms of value to move in and out of the XRP Ledger network.
-Gateways can be banks, money service businesses, currency exchanges, or any other financial institution.
+Gateways can be banks, money service businesses, currency exchanges, or other financial institutions.

 Ripple vs Tezos – Comparison Table